Flight deck

-The flight deck of an aircraft carrier is the surface from which its aircraft take off and land, essentially a miniature airfield at sea.
+The flight deck of an aircraft carrier is the surface on which its aircraft take off and land, essentially a miniature airfield at sea.
 On smaller naval ships which do not have aviation as a primary mission, the landing area for helicopters and other VTOL aircraft is also referred to as the flight deck.
 The official U.S. Navy term for these vessels is "air-capable ships".